thehighnibble/thehighnibble.github.io/docs/imsai8080/tools/README.md

 :::

 ::: warning
 I use solder that contains lead because it has a lower melting temperature and is easier to work with.
-WHen soldering it is recommended that you work in a well ventilated area and use a fan to blow or suck the soldering fumes away from your face so that you don't breath them.
+When soldering it is recommended that you work in a well ventilated area and use a fan to blow or suck the soldering fumes away from your face so that you don't breath them.
 :::

 ## Soldering tools & supplies